onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/luma.md

 #### Storage user to Onedata user mapping
 UID returned from `stat` operation or equivalent on given storage backend is mapped to [`OnedataUser`](#onedatauser) record stored in the [Onedata users table](#tables).
-Information stored in the record allow to identify corresponding Onedata user.
+Information stored in the record allow identifying corresponding Onedata user.
 If the mapping is not defined, virtual space user becomes owner of the imported file.
->**NOTE:** This mapping is used only in case of enabled `auto storage import`.
+>**NOTE:** This mapping is used only in case of enabled [*auto storage import*](storage-import.md#auto-storage-import).

 #### Storage ACL user to Onedata user mapping
 ACL principal is mapped to [`OnedataUser`](#onedatauser) record stored in the [Onedata users table](#tables).
-Information stored in the record allow to identify corresponding Onedata user.
+Information stored in the record allow identifying corresponding Onedata user.
-If the mapping is not defined, importing the file will return error.
+If the mapping is not defined, importing the file will return an error.
- >**NOTE:** This mapping is used only in case of enabled `auto storage import` with `syncAcl` option enabled.
+ >**NOTE:** This mapping is used only in case of enabled [*auto storage import*](storage-import.md#auto-storage-import) with `Synchronize ACL` option enabled.

 #### Storage ACL group to Onedata group mapping
 ACL group principal is mapped to [`OnedataGroup`](#onedatagroup) record stored in the [Onedata groups table](#tables).
-Information stored in the record allow to identify corresponding Onedata group.
+Information stored in the record allow identifying corresponding Onedata group.
-If the mapping is not defined, importing the file will return error.
+If the mapping is not defined, importing the file will return an error.
->**NOTE:** This mapping is used only in case of enabled `auto storage import` with `syncAcl` option enabled.
+>**NOTE:** This mapping is used only in case of enabled [*auto storage import*](storage-import.md#auto-storage-import) with `Synchronize ACL` option enabled.

 ## Populating LUMA DB with feeds